emilkaram/Self-Driving-Cars-Behavioral-Cloning-Udacity-CarND-Project-3/writeup_template.md

 #### 1. 1.
 Modified nvidia model architecture has been employed

-## The input Data Preprocess:
+# The input Data Preprocess:
--read images files and labels(Steering angle)
+* read images files and labels(Steering angle)
--add original with the corresponding steering angle measurements to the data frame -Add the flipped images with the -ve of corresponding steering angle measurements to the data frame to have more data to generalize the model
+* add original with the corresponding steering angle measurements to the data frame
+* Add the flipped images with the -ve of corresponding steering angle measurements to the data frame to have more data to generalize the model
--added correction offset to the steering angle to compensate for left and right camera positons -data normalization and images cropping is be done in the CNN layers
+* added correction offset to the steering angle to compensate for left and right camera positons
+* data normalization and images cropping is be done in the CNN layers

-## The Model
+# The Model
 My model consists of a convolution neural network
 The input data is normalized in the model using a Keras lambda layer(x:x/255-0.5)